rdragonz/hamyamdiscord/README.md

 Once you have configured these parameters, simply copy and paste the generated URL into your web browser to invite the bot to your server.

 ### Note on Guild IDs
-When editing the hamyambot.py file, there is a list for you to insert "guild IDs".
+When editing the hamyam.conf file, there is a list for you to insert "guild IDs".
 These are needed, since new or modified Discord bots can take up to 24 hours to properly sync commands with a server after the bot is first invited.
 To obtain this ID, follow this guide: https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID- Adding this ID to your configuration will allow the bot to properly sync commands with your server in just a few moments.

 ## Usage
 Once the bot is running and added to a Discord server, you can then run commands to perform various functions.
 Run the "/help" command for a list of available commands, and their parameters, as well as to display other information about the bot.
 You can also type a single "/" to see a list of commands available to be run in your server.